gdrosos/bloat-study-artifact/README.md

       - [Stitching \& Reachability Analysis of Full Dataset (Optional)](#stitching--reachability-analysis-of-full-dataset-optional)
       - [Stitching \& Reachability Analysis of Subset Dataset](#stitching--reachability-analysis-of-subset-dataset)
     - [Analyzing Reachability Results: RQ2:Relation between software bloat and software vulnerabilities (2nd paragraph of Section 2.4):](#analyzing-reachability-results-rq2relation-between-software-bloat-and-software-vulnerabilities-2nd-paragraph-of-section-24)

+# Getting Started

+## Requirements
+Before getting started, ensure that your machine meets the specifications outlined in the [Requirements](REQUIREMENTS.md) file.
+## Setup
+Additionally, please refer to the [Installation Guide](INSTALL.md) for detailed instructions on setting up the necessary environment to run our experiments.

 # Dataset Description